Skip to main content

 Claude Code Enterprise Rollout: A Playbook for Dutch and DACH Engineering Teams

 TL;DR: Rolling out Claude Code to a dev team is a governance decision as much as a tooling one.
-Pilot project-locally first and confirm data residency before connecting any external codebase.
+Why this matters: pilot locally and confirm data residency before connecting any external codebase.

 Claude Code is a capable agentic coding tool.
-It is also a system that runs autonomously inside your development environment, has access to your files and shell, and by default runs with your local user permissions.
-For engineering leads at Dutch and DACH software companies, the question is not whether it is impressive.
+It lives in the terminal, can edit files, run commands after permission, and connect to external tools through MCP.
+For engineering leaders at Dutch and DACH software companies, the question is not whether it is impressive.
 The question is how to structure a rollout that can be evaluated, governed, and reversed if needed.
+Why this matters: a founder-led company, professional services firm, or growing software team needs clear guardrails before a coding agent touches client code or production-adjacent workflows.

 This playbook covers the trade-offs, the EU AI Act considerations that apply to your team, a practical pilot-to-rollout sequence, and the success criteria worth measuring before you standardise.